KVBA-dev/raylib-gizmo-odin/README.md

 To use it, simply clone this repository, then copy the raygizmo directory to your project.

-At this stage, the library is functional, however there are some bugs, namely around rotation and scale gizmos.
-It also requires a reference to a `rl.Camera3D`, which the original does not have.
+At this stage, the library is functional, however it slightly diverges from the original.
+Right now it requires a reference to a `rl.Camera3D`, and it's only for raycasting.

 Here's an example program showcasing how it works: